 Bump keys are a lock-picking device that has gained fame among burglars lately.
 Essentially, a bump key is a kind of skeleton key that, when inserted halfway into a lock and afterward abruptly “bumped” or pushed, could open the lock as effectively as the original passkey would.
 As a result, bump-keys represent a substantial risk to the security of numerous homes and businesses with conventional locks.

 Luckily, we have written down some steps that you can take to secure yourself against bump-keys.

-Why do burglars use bump-keys?
+Do burglars use bump-keys?

 Burglars are using bump-keys to gain entry into homes and businesses.
-Truthfully, it makes it quick to break into homes without requiring a lot of special tools or leaving any hints of forced entry.
+Truthfully, it makes it quick to break into houses without requiring a lot of special tools or leaving any hints of forced entry.
 It works as well as having a genuine owner’s key, and a lot of these devices could open about 90% of regular tumbler locks.

-Usually, offenders would keep away from lock bumping when stealth is required, due to the uproar of the procedure.
+Usually, offenders would keep away from lock bumping when stealth is required due to the uproar of the procedure.
 Practically all tumbler locks are defenseless against bumping.

-Move up to a High-Security Lock, Bump-Resistant Locks
+Move up to Quality Bump-Resistant Locks

-Keep away from Common Lock Brands
+Stay away from Common Lock Brands

 Bump keys must come with the precise size and shape key blank that matches the lock.
 Since there are many brands and models of locks, it means a criminal would have to make many types of bump-keys to try to enter homes at random.

 Now, the more uncommon your lock, the more uncertain a burglar will have the correct bump-key.
 It would help if you did not utilize the same lock everyone uses, mainly in apartment buildings.
 It makes life simple for burglars to target your apartment or home so, stay away from familiar lock brands.